RichardMartinAus/Work_Day_Scheduler/README.md

 The tasks can be cleared by clicking the text at the bottom of the page.

-Link to the deployed applicaiton:
+Link to the deployed application: https://richardmartinaus.github.io/Work_Day_Scheduler/

 Below is a screenshot of the deployed application: